 Injuries that result from a slip-and-fall can be minor, moderate, serious or even catastrophic.
 Broken bones, back injuries, head trauma, herniated discs, sprains and strains are examples of some injuries that may occur as the result of a slip-and-fall accident.
 If you were involved in a slip-and-fall or a trip-and-fall accident due to the property owner’s negligence, you can seek compensation for damages including, but not limited to, medical expenses, lost wages and benefits, hospitalization, rehabilitative treatments, surgeries, past and future pain and suffering, etc.

-If you or a loved one has been injured in a slip-and-fall or trip-and-fall accident, the experienced New York Personal Injury attorneys with the Law Offices of Kenneth A. Wilhelm can help you better understand your legal rights and options.
+If you or a loved one has been injured in a slip-and-fall or trip-and-fall accident, the experienced New York Personal Injury lawyers with the Law Offices of Kenneth A. Wilhelm can help you better understand your legal rights and options.
 One of our clients was able to obtain a $1,700,000 settlement after she slipped on a wet floor, herniated a disk in her back, and tore cartilage in her knee.
 Please contact us at 1-800-WORK-4-YOU (1-800-967-5496).
 We can also help with personal injury cases in New Jersey, Connecticut, Pennsylvania, or Florida.
 If you have been seriously injured in any of the 50 U.S. states, please call us and we will try to help you with your case.

 Other phone numbers for us are: